-(a) Enforce and administer all the provisions of this Act by inspections, analyses, and other appropriate actions.

-(b) Have access during normal business hours to all places where motor fuels are marketed for the purpose of examination, inspection, taking of samples, and investigation.
-If such access shall be refused by the owner or agent or other persons leasing the same, the Director or his agent may obtain an administrative search warrant from a court of competent jurisdiction.

-(c) Collect, or cause to be collected, samples of motor fuels marketed in this State, and cause such samples to be tested or analyzed for compliance with the provisions of this Act.
+- 5.1.
+Enforce and administer all the provisions of this Act by inspections, analyses, and other appropriate actions. - 5.2.
+Have access during normal business hours to all places where engine fuels, petroleum products, and automotive lubricants are kept, transferred, offered, exposed for sale, or sold for the purpose of examination, inspection, taking of samples, and investigation.
+If such access shall be refused by the owner or agent or other persons leasing the same, the Director may obtain an administrative search warrant from a court of competent iurisdiction. - 5.3.
+Collect, or cause to be collected, samples of engine fuels, petroleum products, and automotive lubricants marketed in this State, and cause such samples to be tested or analyzed for compliance with the provisions of this Act.

-(d) Issue a stop-sale order for any motor fuel found not to be in compliance and remand said stop-sale order if the motor fuel is brought into full compliance with this Act.

-(e) Refuse, revoke, or suspend the registration of a motor fuel.

-(f) Delegate to authorized agents any of the responsibilities for the proper administration of this Act.
+- 5.4.
+Define engine fuels for special use and refuse, revoke, suspend, or issue a stop-order if found not to be in compliance and remand stop-order if the engine fuel for special use is brought into full compliance with this Act. - 5.5.
+Issue a stop-sale order for any engine fuel, petroleum product, and automotive lubricant found not to be in compliance and remand stop-sale order if the engine fuel, petroleum product, or automotive lubricant is brought into full compliance with this Act. - 5.6.
+Refuse, revoke, or suspend the registration of an engine fuel, petroleum product, or automotive lubricant. - 5.7.
+Delegate to appropriate personnel any of these responsibilities for the proper administration of this Act.

 Section 6.
-Registration and Certification of Motor Fuels
+Registration of Engine Fuels Designed for Special Use